yell/boltzmann-machines/README.md

 ### Memory requirements
 * GPU memory: at most 2-3 GB for each model in each example, and it is always possible to decrease batch size and number of negative particles;
-* RAM: 10GB (for DBM CIFAR-10) and lesser for other examples.
+* RAM: at most 11GB (to run last example, features from Gaussian RBM are in `half` precision) and (much) lesser for other examples.

 ## TeX Notes
 ***TODO*** definitely check them out!